nayladwn/NaylaDewanti_DECO2300_2025/Prototype 3/README.md

 * Move and rotate furniture.
 * Paint walls with new colors or materials.
-* Walk or teleport around the apartment.
+* Walk around the apartment.

 ## Testing Methodology